brmanuel/sbb_map/README.md

 - GTFS: [Open Transport Data](https://opentransportdata.swiss/dataset)
 - Geojson: [Datahub](https://datahub.io/cividi/ch-municipalities)

+The code currently requires that each feature in the geojson file specifies an "id" in properties

 ### Generate the database

 Setup a database and a database user if necessary.